Khafji: History

+Khafji's first prince was Prince Faisal bin Turki I, eldest grandson of the country's founder Ibn Saud, also known as King Abdulaziz.

 First Gulf War

 On January 29, 1991 the Iraqi army invaded Khafji following the invasion and subsequent occupation of Kuwait.
-Saudi, Qatari and Coalition forces compelled the Iraqi army to withdraw from the city on the January 31, 1991 as a consequence of the Battle of Khafji.
+Saudi, Qatari and Coalition forces liberated the city on the January 31, 1991 following the Battle of Khafji.

 Post-Gulf War

 In 1995, city officials declared the city safe and mine-free.

+Geography

 Location

 Khafji is located in Saudi Arabia's Eastern Region along the coast of the Persian Gulf.
 The city is situated at latitude 28-26 N, longitude 48-30 E. It is 10 km south of the Saudi-Kuwaiti border, 130 km south of Kuwait City and 300 km north of Dammam.

 Climate

 Khafji has a hot desert climate (Köppen climate classification BWh).

 Khafji's future

 The Saudi government, in conjunction with Aramco Gulf Operations Company, is promoting large-scale development projects in Khafji with the goal of transforming it into one of the major cities in the country.
 According to the Saudi government, Khafji is to be the headquarters of a new natural gas company.
 A separate government project in Khafji is to promote the city as an international tourist destination.
 The project would publicize and promote Khafji's beaches on the Arabian Gulf during the summer and the temperate weather and desert camping in the winter.